Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

   confirmation, notification of vulnerability or security incident, and patching/update availability.

+If you encounter a security vulnerability, please let us know privately via the Thanos Team email address: thanos-io@googlegroups.com.

 ## Appendix

 * Known Issues Over Time.
 List or summarize statistics of past vulnerabilities